lukestein/tfhtech/raspberrypi/README.md

 On the "Player" tab, choose an NDI source under Main stream, and select "Built-in Audio Digital Stereo" under Audio.
 "Low resolution" is suggested (or use the Advanced properties); Dicaffeine does not seem able to handle e.g. 1080p30.
 Click "Save" to save setting, and then "Play."

-Exit the player by clicking "Stop" if controlling from a remote computer, or bu right-clicking the Pi's mouse.
+Exit the player by clicking "Stop" if controlling from a remote computer, or by right-clicking the Pi's mouse.

 If you choose "Autorun after start" (and then save), the Pi will boot directly into a running Dicaffeine player rather than the desktop environment.